elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

-# X. Volume Management in case of disruption
+# 8. Volume Management in case of disruption

+* Status: proposed
+* Deciders: k8s-operators team
+* Date: 2019-03-08

 ## Context and Problem Statement

-The aim of this document is to capture some scenarios where a pvc get orphaned and define how the “reuse pvc” mechanism must behave.
+The aim of this document is to capture some scenarios where a pvc gets orphaned and define how the “reuse pvc” mechanism must behave.
-This document does not deal with the reuse of PVC after the spec of the cluster has been updated _(i.e. "inline" VS "grow-and-shrink" updates)_.
+This document does not deal with the reuse of a PVC after the spec of the cluster has been updated _(i.e. "inline" VS "grow-and-shrink" updates)_.
 It is a complex scenario which deserves its own ADR.